ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Return a list of all fonts (directly or indirectly) referenced by the page. *Please note that this does not mean, that the text on the page actually uses all of these fonts.*

     :arg int pno: page number, 0-based, `-∞ < pno < PageCount`.
     :arg bool full: whether to also include the referencer's :data:`xref`.
-If *True*, the returned items are one entry longer.
+If *true*, the returned items are one entry longer.
 Use this option if you need to know, whether the page directly references the font.
 In this case the last entry is 0.
 If the font is referenced by an `/XObject` of the page, you will find its :data:`xref` here.

     :rtype: List<Entry>